The Curly Hair Tarantula, Latin name Tliltocatl albopilosum, is considered one of the very best species for beginners.

 Water & Humidity

-Besides this regular misting it is considered wise to include an open yet shallow water dish for your spider.
+All juvenile and adult specimens should be provided with an open yet shallow water dish.
 Those sold for small mammals tend to work well.
 The water should be changed regularly, and the bowl itself sterilized in boiling water or reptile-safe detergent once a week.

-Over the years the genus Brachypelma has developed a reputation for being slow growing.
+Over the years, Curly Hair tarantulas have developed a reputation for being slow growing animals.